Valdotorium/Subwaybuilder-Maps/README.md

 3. **Move all the city mods you want to play to the games mods folder**(not alltiles, as this folder is just required to host the tiles of the maps and is not a mod)

-4. Run the Installer (install.sh /install.bat) in every city folder.
+4. Run the Installer (double click install.sh /install.bat) in every city folder.
+See the following paragraphs for platform-specific instructions.

 #### Windows:
 Double-click install.bat inside the CPH folder.

+If this does not work,  open a terminal in the cities folder (You may have to look up how that works) and then just enter `node install.js` (if you have node already installed, if not, get it from https://nodejs.org/en or run `ìnstall.bat` in the terminal.

 #### macOS:

 Method 1 (Recommended): Open Terminal, navigate to the CPH folder and run: